Frequently Asked Questions

-BASIS Independent Schools and BASIS Charter Schools a part of the BASIS Curriculum Schools Network.
-All BASIS Curriculum Schools feature the tested, refined, and proven educational philosophy and learning approach that has been developed since 1998 and now has 37 schools across the United States and internationally.
+All BASIS Independent Schools feature the tested, refined, and proven educational philosophy and learning approach that has been developed since 1998 and now have six schools across the United States.

 However, BASIS Independent Schools are distinctive in our lower student-to-teacher ratio, cutting-edge academic facilities and our significantly enhanced athletic, fine arts, theater, dance, and music facilities.
 A part of the mission of the educators at BASIS Independent Schools is to “do as we say”—we always state that the relationship between teachers and students is the heart of our schools.